Clell Miller

 Clell Miller (1849 or 1850 - September 7, 1876) (also known as Cleland D. Miller or Clenand Miller or McClelland Miller) was an outlaw with the James-Younger Gang who was killed during the gang's robbery at Northfield, Minnesota.

-Miller was born on either January 9, 1850 (the date on his tombstone) or December 15, 1849, in Kearney, Missouri.
+Miller was born on either January 9, 1850 (the date on his tombstone), or December 15, 1849, in Kearney, Missouri.
 His younger brother Edward T. Miller also joined the gang and was allegedly killed by Jesse James in 1881.

 Guerilla career

 At the age of 14, Clell Miller joined Bloody Bill Anderson's guerrillas during the American Civil War.
 He was captured during the skirmish in which Anderson was killed on October 26, 1864.
-This was Miller's first and only wartime combat, and he was lucky not to have been executed by his captors.
-However, because of his youth, he was sent to St. Louis, Missouri, at the Gratiot Street Prison.
+This was Miller's first and only wartime combat.
+Because of his youth, he was sent to St. Louis, Missouri, at the Gratiot Street Prison.

 His father obtained his release in April 1865, perjuring himself by saying the family had always been Union supporters.
 Miller was described as being 5 feet 8 inches tall, with dark reddish auburn hair.